-We note that the weather adjusted forecast shows a higher production than the P50 (originally forecast), Which indicates that the plant experienced high enough irradiance to meet the expected P50 forecast, and the irradiation measurement show similar results except for April and July 2022 months were the irradiance was below the expected forecast.
-Harmattan has only noted one unscheduled maintenance incident since COD Which does not explain the high underperformance.
+We note that the weather adjusted forecast shows a higher production than the P50 (originally forecast), Which indicates that the plant experienced high enough irradiance to meet the expected P50 forecast, and the irradiation measurement show similar results except for April and July 2022 months where the irradiance was below the expected forecast.
+Harmattan has only noted one unscheduled maintenance incident since COD which does not explain the high level of underperformance.
 In Addition, Harmattan reviewed the Thermal Reports and the Biannual Inspection Checklist Report conducted on 24 August 2022.
 We note that no faults were detected that could have led to the underperformance and the inverters are operating within the expected temperature range.

-We have also spoken to the operator about the underperformance, and they have stated that it is due to frequent load shedding which results in downtown of grid tied inverter and thus production loss.
-The operator has indicated that installing a genset integrator can mitigate the impact of load shedding.
-A genset integrated allows the inverter to operate by using the generator as a reference when the grid is down.
+We have also spoken to the Operator about the underperformance, and they have stated that the underperformance is due to frequent load shedding which results in downtown of grid tied inverter and thus production losses.

-We recommend procuring and installing a genset integrator to reduce the losses due to load shedding.
-Harmattan have asked the Operator for a quote on the cost of procuring and installing a genset integrator.
-We note a cost benefit study would be required before proceeding with the procurement of the genset integrator.
+We recommend performing a cost benefit analysis to examine solutions that could be implemented to allow the PV system to operate during periods of loadshedding and Moshesh must communicate with Mediclinic as to whether they would accept any installation that interact with their backup generator since this could carry liability risks.

 Vergelegen Technical Performance

-Summary

-Harmattan reviewed SCADA data to analyse plant performance and made some adjustments to the forecast when data gaps occurred.
-The Monthly Operation Reports, Bi-annual Inspection Checklist, Unscheduled Maintenance Report, and Thermal Reports were submitted by the Operator for review.

-Performance review of SCADA data shows that production is 5.22 % below the P50 forecast (original forecast) and 4.99 % below the weather adjusted forecast.
-In contrast, the weather-adjusted forecast is slightly lower than the original forecast.
-This suggests that poor weather conditions played a minor role in the plant not reaching the expected production.
-This is also confirmed by the above forecast irradiance from April to August 2022.

-We have also reviewed the unscheduled maintenance report to determine if any fault caused the underperformances.
-We noted that one incident was reported by the Operator which resulted in a total loss of 68.85 kWh.
-The loss due to the incident was too low to explain the underperformance.
-Harmattan further reviewed the Biannual Inspection Checklist Report and the Thermal Reports provided.
-We note that no faults were detect during the Biannual Inspection and Thermal Report showed that the inverters are operating at a maximum temperature 50 ˚C which is below the guaranteed maximum temperature of 60 ˚C. Harmattan notes that although the inverter did not exceed the maximum temperature of 60 ˚C, this could change during the summer months resulting in production losses.